 Earthing can simply be defined as the process of protecting against unwarranted spikes and bouts of electricity that can cause damage to life and property.
 Therefore it is important to remember these key differences between the two.
 One needs to understand that they both are referring to the same process.

-Grounding is similar to Earthing, by which insulation against accidental currents is achieved.
-The main live wire is connected to a power supply to power an appliance, however, the other portion of the wire is led under the earth.
-This is done in case of an accidental cut in the circuit, to avoid overloading and other dangerous side effects.
+Grounding is similar to Earthing, which achieves insulation against accidental currents.
+The main live wire is connected to a power supply to power an appliance.
+However, the other portion of the wire is led under the earth.
+This is done in case of an accidental cut in the circuit to avoid overloading and other dangerous side effects.

 Earthing VS Grounding